maso-soup/maso-soup.github.io/README.md

 My goal with this guide is to give you the current state of Cardano and what all of us actively in the community take for granted as “common knowledge” and drop it straight into your brain to orient yourself in the ecosystem as quickly and efficiently as possible.

-**This guide is not meant to be exhaustive by any means, but to give you a quick overview of all the major sectors of and major players in the Cardano ecosystem to helped you get involved quickly with a basic understanding.**
+**This guide is not meant to be exhaustive by any means, but to give you an overview of all the major sectors of and major players in the Cardano ecosystem to helped you get involved quickly with a basic understanding.**

 This guide also aims to accomplish this goal simultaneously whether you are a complete newbie interested in Cardano wanting to get started or are already a crypto familiar person but native to another blockchain.